gusseppe/config-cluster/README.md

 - Each service is exposed via LoadBalancer by default
 - Environment variables and configurations can be modified in each component's YAML files

-This guide provides both quick installation methods and detailed individual component setup instructions.
-For in-depth details, always check the specific component documentation inside each folder.